-The simple truths is websites that are not mobile-friendly kill sales.
+The simple truths are websites that are not mobile-friendly kill sales.
 An increasing number of consumers are now using mobile devices to search, communicate, buy and get their entertainment fix.
-If you are still fence-sitting about a mobile website, you are likely missing out on higher traffic traffic and conversion.
+If you are still fence-sitting about a mobile website, you are likely missing out on higher traffic and conversion.

 With fewer people able to access your website and missed opportunities for greater traffic, your business could suffer — in a big way.

 Data from Statista shows that global mobile phone Internet use, worldwide, was at 52.7% in 2015.
 In 2017, that figure is set to go up to 63.4%.
 Australians are increasingly mobile, too.
 Twenty-one percent of adults use only mobile devices to access the Internet, 28% no longer rely on connected phone lines and 12% exclusively use mobile phones.

 A Google Algorithm for Mobile Friendly Websites

 Apart from data nudging businesses to include mobility into their SEO plans, one of Google’s algorithms also makes a compelling case for mobile-friendliness.
 Google started ranking mobile websites last year and launched a second version of the algorithm earlier this year.

 Google recently updated its indexing by splitting mobile and desktop — this means mobile will get its own version of search results.
 The updated algorithm helps the search engine serve mobile users better, whether they look up content for information or need to buy a product.
 For businesses, the algorithm boosts ranking factor and improves online visibility.